Bbenn2828/Darey.io.pbl/project1.md

 ```
 sudo systemctl status apache2
 ```
 If it is green and running, then you did everything correctly.
-Before we can receive any traffic by our Web Server, we need to open TCP port 80 which is the default port that web browsers use to access web pages on the Internet
+Before we can receive any traffic by our Web Server, open TCP port 80 which is the default port that web browsers use to access web pages on the Internet
-As we know, we have TCP port 22 open by default on our EC2 machine to access it via SSH, so we need to add a rule to EC2 configuration to open inbound connection through port 80:
+TCP port 22 is open by default on our EC2 machine to access it via SSH, so we need to add a rule to EC2 configuration to open inbound connection through port 80:
 Open inbound port 80

 Our server is running and we can access it locally and from the Internet (Source 0.0.0.0/0 means ‘from any IP address’).
-First, let us try to check how we can access it locally in our Ubuntu shell, run:
+To access it locally in Ubuntu shell, run:
 ```
 curl http://localhost:80
 ```
 or
 ```
  curl http://127.0.0.1:80
 ```
-These two commands above actually do pretty much the same - they use ‘curl’ command to request our Apache HTTP Server on port 80 (actually you can even try to not specify any port - it will work anyway).
+These two commands above use ‘curl’ command to request our Apache HTTP Server on port 80 (actually you can even try to not specify any port - it will work anyway).

 To test how our Apache HTTP server can respond to requests from the Internet.
 Open a web browser of your choice and try to access following url
 ```
 http://<Public-IP-Address>:80
 ```
 Another way to retrieve your Public IP address, other than to check it in AWS Web console, is to use following command:
 ```
 curl -s http://169.254.169.254/latest/meta-data/public-ipv4
 ```